 There’s no wrong time to seek support and strategies to navigate relationship challenges.
 It is possible to create a joyful relationship guided by mutual respect, understanding, and honesty.
 You and your partner can enjoy the intimacy and harmony you crave.

 I think that couples therapy can help me and my partner resolve our issues, but still have questions or concerns…

 I already have one foot out the door.
 What’s the point of couples therapy now?

 As a couples counselor, I want what each couple wants for themselves.
 I am going to help you get where you and your partner need to be, without ever pushing my own opinion or trying to force you to do things you don’t want to do.
 If you are seeking therapy for support because it is agreed that the relationship needs to end, therapy can offer you a safe, nonjudgmental space to navigate an amicable separation.
 Solutions-focused couples counseling is an excellent theory to help you understand why you are keeping one foot in the door.
 We can build on that!
 In sessions, we will refocus on what is going well between you and your partner and come up with realistic and effective plans to nurture those strengths.

 My partner doesn’t want to come to couples counseling.

 For relationship counseling to work, it is important that both you and your partner attend.
 You both contribute to your shared relationship dynamic, and for real healing to occur, you both have to share the commitment and willingness to grow together.
 However, if your partner is resistant, but you crave support and guidance for yourself, I encourage you to consider individual counseling.
-You can make positive, profound changes in your own life.
+You can make positive and profound changes in your own life.